Structural changes across thermodynamic maxima in supercooled liquid tellurium: a water-like scenario: Maxima in the thermodynamic response functions

 The existence and the shape of these maxima provide crucial information on the thermodynamics of liquid Te, in particular the possible morphology of its liquid phase diagram, which has not been discussed much in the literature.
 Given the similarities between the thermodynamic properties of Te and water, however, it is reasonable to refer to studies on the latter, of which an extensive amount exist.
-Specifically, to explain water's thermodynamic anomalies, most of which are shared by Te, four scenarios have been proposed~\cite{Pallares2014,Gallo2016}: i) the ``retracting spinodal'' scenario~\cite{Speedy1982}, where the anomalies are consequences of the liquid-vapor spinodal re-entering the supercooled liquid region; ii) the LLCP scenario~\cite{Poole1992}, where the anomalies are effects in the vicinity of the critical point; iii) the ``hidden critical point'' scenario~\cite{Poole1994}, where the LLCP is located outside the liquid-vapor spinodal; iv) the ``singularity free'' scenario, where the LLCP is inaccessible either because it is located at $T=0$ K~\cite{Sastry1996,Stokely2010} or because the critical density is too high to achieve~\cite{Caupin2021}.
-For liquid Te, the maxima observed in Fig.~\ref{fig:Te_SAXS_summary} rule out scenario i which predicts divergence due to the spinodal~\cite{Speedy1982}, while the breadth of these maxima and the continuous change in the structure factor (e.g., $Q_{m1}$) excludes scenario iii where a first-order LLT is expected~\cite{Poole1994}.
-Thus, we are left with the LLCP scenario ii and the singularity-free scenario iv.
-Although the present results do not fully exclude scenario iv, it should be mentioned that the thermodynamic maxima in singularity-free models can still be described using the concept of the Widom line emanating from an inaccessible LLCP~\cite{Stokely2010,Caupin2021}.
-In particular, as will be discussed below, they signify a rapid crossover between two liquid structures just as in the LLCP scenario.
-Therefore, in the discussions below we use the language of liquid polymorphism, particularly the LLCP and the Widom line, to describe and interpret our results.
+Specifically, to explain water's thermodynamic anomalies most of which are shared by Te, four scenarios have been proposed~\cite{Pallares2014,Gallo2016}: (i) the ``retracting spinodal'' scenario~\cite{Speedy1982}, where the anomalies are consequences of the liquid-vapor spinodal re-entering the supercooled liquid region; (ii) the ``second critical point'' scenario~\cite{Poole1992}, where the anomalies are effects related to an LLCP located in the supercooled region at positive pressures; (iii) the ``hidden critical point'' scenario~\cite{Poole1994}, where the LLCP is located in the unstable region defined by the liquid-vapor spinodal and is thus unreachable; (iv) the ``singularity free'' scenario, where the thermodynamic maxima exist but there is no critical point on the phase diagram~\cite{Sastry1996}.
+For liquid Te, the maxima observed in Fig.~\ref{fig:Te_SAXS_summary} rule out scenario (i) which predicts divergence due to the spinodal~\cite{Speedy1982}, while the breadth of these maxima and the continuous change in the structure factor (e.g., $Q_{m1}$) excludes scenario (iii) where a first-order LLT is expected~\cite{Poole1994}.